Prader-Willi Syndrome and hypothalamic injury-induced obesity

-Prader-Willi Syndrome has a birth incidence rate of about 1:25,000.
-The syndrome results from the loss of expression of paternally expressed genes from the q11-13 region of the paternally inherited chromosome 15 (the Prader-Willi Syndrome critical region).
-There is an initial extreme hypotonia and failure to thrive, followed in early childhood by a marked preoccupation with food, developmental and cognitive delay, and evidence of relative deficiencies in the growth and sex hormones.
-These multigenic defects eventually lead to the hallmark symptom of hyperphagia (a life-threatening compulsive eating behavior) and disabling neuropsychiatric behaviors and disorders including temper outbursts, repetitive and ritualistic behaviors, rigid thinking, skin picking, depression, and psychosis in some cases.
-There is no approved pharmaceutical intervention for hyperphagia in PWS.
+Prader-Willi Syndrome (PWS) has a birth incidence rate of about 1:15,000.
+The syndrome mainly results from the loss of paternally-inherited chromosome region 15q11-q13 (the Prader-Willi Syndrome critical region).
+This defect results in damage to the hypothalamus - the homeostasis center in the brain that controls important functions such as hunger, sleep and body temperature.
+In PWS, there is an initial extreme hypotonia and failure to thrive, followed in early childhood by a marked preoccupation with food, leading to the hallmark symptom of hyperphagia (excessive appetite and inability to feel ‘full’) as well as disabling neuropsychiatric behaviors and disorders including temper outbursts, repetitive and ritualistic behaviors, rigid thinking, skin picking, depression, and psychosis in some cases.

 Video credit: Foundation for Prader-Willi Research, (https://youtu.be/1FRSSQco_pk)

 To learn about Prader-Willi Syndrome, please visit the websites of Foundation for Prader-Willi Research,